An operator algebraic approach to symmetry defects and fractionalization: Discussion

 \section{Discussion}

-In this manuscript, we rigorously prove the expectation from \cite{PhysRevB.100.115147} that the symmetry defects of a 2+1D SET form a $G$-crossed braided tensor category.
-To do this, we define a novel definition of symmetry defects in accord with the DHR paradigm.
-We demonstrate the utility of this definition by computing the defect category assiated with SPTs and a lattice model of the $\mathbb{Z}_2$ symmetric toric code.
+In this manuscript, we rigorously proved the expectation from \cite{PhysRevB.100.115147} that the symmetry defects of a 2+1D SET form a $G$-crossed braided tensor category.
+To do this, we defined symmetry defects in accord with the DHR paradigm.
+We demonstrated the utility of this definition by computing the defect category associated with SPTs and a lattice model of the $\mathbb{Z}_2$ symmetric Toric Code.

 One potential direction for future work is to understand the role of antiunitary symmetries such as time reversal symmetry.
 A discussion of such SETs can be found in \cite{Barkeshli2020}, \cite{PhysRevLett.119.136801}, and \cite{PhysRevB.98.115129}.
 However, a detailed microscopic understanding of such bulk defects is missing, especially in the context of DHR theory.